USDA-ARS-NWRC/basin_setup/README.rst

 USAGE
 -----
-To use basin_setup you only need a shapefile of your basins boundary and a dem that contains the the extents of the shapefile. **It is required that the shapefile is in UTM.**.
-The projection of the DEM wil be converted to that of the shapefile.
+To use basin_setup you only need a shapefile of your basins boundary and a dem that contains the the extents of the shapefile. **It is required that the shapefile is in UTM.** The projection of the DEM wil be converted to that of the shapefile.

 To use basin_setup at it's simplest form, just provide a shapefile and dem: